 Especially when getting started with Google DoubleClick, ads sometimes stay blank for no apparent reason.

 In this case, publishers might not know whether it is related to the setup in DFP or Advanced Ads.
 Therefore, we introduced the “debug DFP ads” item in the “Ad Health” menu in the admin bar in the frontend.

 When you click on it, Advanced Ads adds the

 googfc parameter to your URL, and reloads it.
 If you implemented the DFP code correctly, you would see overlays and additional windows on the screen.
 If you don’t, there is a problem with the implementation through Advanced Ads.

 The DFP debug output will stay visible to you until you close it.

-This is to avoid the problem months later when you notice your click through rates are lower than they should or could be – the problem being that your ad unit is counted too often, more often than it is displayed.
-It is a problem with Google DFP, but Advanced Ads can help you to solve it like explained above.
+This is to avoid the problem months later when you notice your click-through rates are lower than they should or could be.
+The problem is that your ad unit is counted too often, more often than displayed.
+It is a problem with Google DFP, but Advanced Ads can help you to solve it, as explained above.